PedrosWits/CasinoRoyale.py/README.md

 ## The End

-Any comments or suggestions, email me at ppintodasilva@gmail.com
+Any comments or suggestions, email me to ppintodasilva@gmail.com
 Or just go watch 007 knocking'em dead.

 Pedro Pinto da Silva,